11.1. Local taxation – introduction

 CONDECINE is also due at the tax rate of 11% on the amounts paid, credited, remitted, delivered or used by local agents to foreign producers resulting from the exploitation of audiovisual work in Brazil.

-11.14.
+11.13.
 Export Tax (“IE”)

 The export tax is due upon export transactions.
 The IE ad valorem tax rate is applied according to a limited product list and varies according to the type of product that is being exported.

-11.15.
+11.14.
 Import Tax (“II”)

 The import tax is due upon the clearance by customs of the imported products, according to an ad valorem tax rate.
 The tax rate varies according to the tariff classification of the imported product.
-Imports of products are also subject to IPI (Federal Excise Tax), ICMS (Sales Tax) (further addressed below) and PIS/COFINS-Import.
+Currently, imports of products are also subject to IPI (Federal Excise Tax), ICMS (Sales Tax) (further addressed below) and PIS/COFINS-Import.
 These taxes, jointly with the import tax, are calculated as follows: the import tax is applied over the CIF price of the imported product; the IPI tax applies over the CIF price plus import tax; the ICMS tax applies over the CIF price, plus import tax, IPI tax, the PIS/COFINS-Import and the ICMS tax and the PIS/COFINS-Import applies over the CIF price.

-11.16.
+11.15.
 Tax on the Circulation of Products and Services (“ICMS”)

 The ICMS tax is a State tax that is due over the importation and circulation of goods and, also, the supply of interstate and intermunicipal transport and communication services.